CapKenR/blog/ryo-openshift/ryo-openshift.md

 ## Summary

 Products like OpenShift are very perscriptive on how you do your work but you don't have to be.
 You can use all the same or similar tools in your own Kubernetes cluster without being constrained by how another company thinks you should use them.
-For example, you may want to use [Linkerd](https://linkerd.io/) instead of Istio for your service mesh, [OpenFaaS](https://www.openfaas.com/) instead of Knative for serverless, and/or [Jenkins X](https://jenkins-x.io/) instead of Tekton for CI/CD.
+For example, you may want to use [Linkerd](https://linkerd.io/) instead of Istio for your service mesh, [OpenFaaS](https://www.openfaas.com/) instead of Knative for serverless, and/or [GitLab](https://about.gitlab.com/) instead of Tekton for CI/CD.
 Or, maybe you have your own alternative to Kubeflow.
-One of the big advantages with using Docker Enterprise is the choice and flexibility it provides to build the infrastructure you need.
-If you want or need help, Capstone IT is a Docker Premier Consulting Partner as well as being an Azure Gold and AWS Select partner.
-If you are interested in finding out more and getting help with your Container, Cloud and DevOps transformation, please [Contact Us](https://capstonec.com/contact-us/).
+One of the big advantages with using Kubernetes is the choice and flexibility it provides to build the infrastructure you need.
+If you want or need help, Capstone IT is a VMware Modern Applications Professional partner and a Docker Premier Consulting Partner as well as being an Azure Gold and AWS Select partner.
+If you are interested in finding out more and getting help with your Container, Cloud and DevOps transformation, please [Contact Us](https://capstonec.com/contact/).

 [Ken Rider](https://www.linkedin.com/in/kenrider)
 Solutions Architect